DavesCodeMusings/raspberry-cobbler/docs/phase8.md

 ## Reading logs
 We can `cat` or `tail` /var/log/messages to see what the system wants to tell us.

-Do that right after boot, and you'll see messages from the kernel along with an entry about starting /bin/sh on the console (tty).
+Do that right after boot, and you'll see messages from the kernel along with an entry about root login on 'ttyAMA0'.

-Remember /var/log is RAM-based, so everything gets wiped out with a reboot of the system.
+Remember /var/log is RAM-based to save wear on the microSD, so everything gets wiped out with a reboot of the system.

 ## Quieting the console
 We can calm the number of messages sent to the console by using the file _/proc/sys/kernel/printk_